Skip to content

 How it scales

 Conventional cranes scale exponentially with height.
-Lifting 100 tons to 10 meters uses a 100- or 200-ton crane; lifting the same load to 100 meters needs a crane five to ten times larger.
-KINKA-LIFT scales linearly with height.
-The same rated system reaches 100, 200, or 300 meters by adding chord sections, with no step-up to a larger capacity class.
+Lifting 100 tons to 10 meters uses a 100- or 200-ton crane.
+Lifting the same load to 100 meters needs a crane five to ten times larger.
+KINKA-LIFT scales linearly: the same rated system reaches 100, 200, or 300 meters by adding chord sections, with no step up to a larger capacity class.

 • New build installations